The average cost of a stolen record is $242. See how much your organization can save with cloud data protection: Generate your ROI report.

 - External threat actors seek out existing vulnerabilities.
 Based on our findings, about 24% of the attack vectors used by external threat actors could be considered vectors that leverage existing vulnerabilities.
 Defenders will need to continue developing ways to identify how vulnerabilities expand their attack surface.

 - Mega-breach/leak events take a long time to find.
 The data we have on response time is limited, but nonetheless alarming.
-Almost 15% of breaches took a year or more to discover, with 9% of breaches taking anywhere between 2 to 8 years to discover.
+Almost 15% of data breaches took a year or more to discover, with 9% of data breaches taking anywhere between 2 to 8 years to discover.
 Even when excluding these extreme cases, the average time to discovery for breaches discovered in under a year was 13 weeks or about 3 months.

 In order to address these issues, security teams will need to continue to invest in tools that will empower them.
 These include tools that provide better visibility into where in the cloud their data is stored as well as tools that can track and manage vulnerabilities in the systems and programs used by an organization.
 We go into more detail about this as well as detailed descriptions of the most common attack vectors in our Guide to Identifying and Securing PII Leakage in 2021.